Does your employer offer our payroll deduction scheme?

 2).
 Loans from £300 – £15,000 Apply for a more tailored loan to meet your personal circumstances via your Member Area (via website or mobile app).
 Loans can be organised quickly and easily and at a preferential interest rate because you are applying through our payroll deduction scheme.

-Northumberland Community Bank (NCB) are offering all payroll partner staff on a permanent or fixed term (12 months+) contract the opportunity to apply for an Instant£500 loan when you join us as a member.
+Northumberland Community Bank (NCB) are offering all payroll partner staff on a permanent or fixed term (12 months+) contract the opportunity to apply for an Instant £500 loan when you join us as a member.
+Terms and Conditions Apply.

 To take up this special offer, you need to join NCB as a member and agree to make repayment through your payroll deduction scheme which will also include a small amount of savings.

-e.g. The repayment for Instant£500 loan will be a minimum of £50 per month which will be made up approx. of £45 for your loan and £5 for your savings.
-Loan at 1.5% (19.6% APR) with total Interest of approx. £50.
+e.g. The repayment for Instant£500 loan will be a minimum of £50 per month which will be made up approx. of £45 for your loan and £5 for your savings, which will be available after the loan term date ends.
+Loan at 2% (26.8% APR) with total Interest of approx. £50.
 So over 12 months you could have accumulated a minimum of £60 in savings as well as repaying your loan

 To join as a NEW PAYROLL member simply click the links above or below: